Ripcord (album): Commercial performance

 Ripcord debuted at number one in Urban's home country of Australia, and at number 21 in New Zealand.
 It stayed at number one on the Australian albums chart for a second week, becoming his first album to spend more than one week at the top of that chart.
 The album was certified Platinum in Australia for shipments of over 70,000 units.

-The CD debuted at number 3 on the Canadian Albums chart and was certified Gold for shipments of over 40,000 units.
+The album debuted at number 3 on the Canadian Albums chart and was certified Gold for shipments of over 40,000 units.

 In the US, it debuted at number one on the Billboard's Top Country Albums chart, becoming Urban's fifth number one album on that chart.
-The disc also debuted at No. 4 on Billboard 200, earning over 106,000 album-equivalent units (93,000 pure sales) during its first week.
+The disc also debuted at number 4 on Billboard 200, earning over 106,000 album-equivalent units (93,000 pure sales) during its first week.
 The album remained at number one on the Top Country Albums chart for a second week.
 On April 7, 2017, the album was certified Platinum by the RIAA.
 As of June 2018, it has sold over 740,700 copies in the United States.